jonaselgammal/SIGWAY/README.md

 ### A package for computing second-order, scalar induced gravitational wave signals.

-SIGWAY is a collaborative effort of the LISA Cosmology Working Group in an effort to build the foundation of a data analysis pipeline for stochastic gravitational wave signals emitted from inflation.
+SIGWAY is a collaborative effort of the LISA Cosmology Working Group to build the foundation of a data analysis pipeline for stochastic gravitational wave signals emitted by curvature perturbations in the early universe.
 Currently the package contains modules for

 - solving the Mukhanov-Sasaki equation for single field ultra-slow roll inflationary models and computing the primordial scalar power spectrum $\mathcal{P}_\zeta$
 - computing the second order gravitational wave power spectrum $\Omega_{\mathrm{GW}}$ from $\mathcal{P}_\zeta$ for reentry during radiation domination or a phase of early matter domination.